‘Missing Koko?’: Kootenay thrift shop looking to return pet’s ashes after bizarre donation - BC Local News

 Posted by Grand Forks Hospital Auxiliary Thrift Store on Wednesday, March 24, 2021

-“We’ve come across some unusual things,” including a marital aide left in a used cowboy boot, “but not ashes,” Kenessey told The Grand Forks Gazette.
+“We’ve come across some unusual things, but not ashes,” Kenessey told the Grand Forks Gazette.

 Â